CharlesKariuki-001/AcademicCode/README.md

    [Dive in → `/projects/web-tech/blog-cms`]

 ### 7. **Database & Data Systems**
-   Organizing chaos—one query at a time.
+   Organizing chaos one query at a time.
    - **Grade & Attendance Tracker**: MySQL backend with Flask reports.
      *Why?* If I can query my own procrastination patterns, imagine what I'd do for a company.
    [Dive in → `/projects/database/grade-tracker`]